-(5) Capitalization of contract costs according to IFRS15 (see note 2(n)):
+(5) Capitalization of costs to obtaining customers contracts:

-According to IFRS 15 (see note 2(n)) incremental costs of obtaining contracts with customers are recognized as assets when the costs are incremental to obtaining the contracts, and it is probable that the Group will recover these costs, instead of recognizing these costs in the statement of income as incurred (mainly direct commissions paid to resellers and sales employees for sales and upgrades).
-The assets are amortized in accordance with the expected service period (mainly over 2-3 years), using the portfolio approach, see also note 4(a)(1).
-IFRS 15 also determines that direct costs of fulfilling a contract which the Group can specifically identify and which produce or improve the Group's resources that are used for its future performance obligation (and it is probable that the Group will recover these costs) are recognized as assets (together: "contract costs"), see note 11.
-Contract costs that were recognized as assets are presented in the statements of cash flows as part of cash flows used in investing activities.
+Commencing January 1, 2017 (see note 2(n)) costs of obtaining contracts with customers are recognized as assets when the costs are incremental to obtaining the contracts, and it is probable that the Group will recover these costs.
+The assets are amortized to selling and marketing expenses in accordance with the expected service period (mainly over 2-3 years), using the portfolio approach, see also notes 4(a)(1) and 11.
 Other costs incurred that would arise regardless of whether a contract with a customer was obtained are recognized as an expense when incurred.